act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Failed Example 3

-This light grey text has a contrast ratio between 2.7:1 and 3:1 on the background image.
+This light gray text has a contrast ratio between 2.7:1 and 3:1 on the background image.

 ```html
 <p